How to View Gartner’s Financial Bias in Favor of Large Vendors

 Compare Birst to SAP, which is on the opposite side of the continuum from Birst.
 SAP is a vast and established company.
 However, it has a weak product in SAP BI, and a product they acquired called Business Objects back in 2007, which was supposed to be integrated into SAP BI but never actually was integrated.

-• I am very familiar with SAP’s business intelligence products because they are implemented on SAP BI’s productivity.
-I see Business Objects much less frequently on my projects, but SAP BI is omnipresent, and never fails to meet the client’s expectations.
+• I am very familiar with SAP’s business intelligence products because they are implemented in SAP BI’s productivity.
+I see Business Objects much less frequently on my projects, but SAP BI is omnipresent and never fails to meet the client’s expectations.

 • SAP BI reports are so late, and the productivity of SAP BI is so low that its lack of output is shocking.
-If there is an enterprise application with lower value-added that is as broadly purchased as SAP BI, I would like to know what that is…Cognos perhaps?
+If an enterprise application with lower value-added is as broadly purchased as SAP BI, I would like to know what that is…Cognos perhaps?

 The Gartner “Caution Section”